NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

-This document is a piece of the NAIF PDS4 Bundler package (NPB) that NAIF enables SPICE archive producers to understand, design, and generate a Planetary Data System (PDS) SPICE archive from end to end.
+This document is a piece of the NAIF PDS4 Bundler package (NPB) that NAIF enables SPICE archive producers to understand, design, and generate a Planetary Data System (PDS) SPICE archive from end to end, using the applicable PDS4 standards.

 Applicability
 =============

-This document is written for anyone who will be preparing a new or augmented SPICE data archive either for submission to the NAIF Node of the PDS.
+This document is written for anyone who will be preparing a new or augmented SPICE data archive for submission to the NAIF Node of the PDS.
-However, following the standards and indications provided in this document is highly encouraged for any entity involved in archiving SPICE ancillary data at some other archive facility.
+However, following the standards and procedures provided in this document is highly encouraged for any entity involved in archiving SPICE ancillary data at some other archive facility.